Understanding Collaborative Leadership & Team Leadership

 The people-wise transformational leader knows that all and every conflict is a huge opportunity for team transformation.
 Rather than shy away from conflict (with flight, freeze, and fawn patterns like being ‘nice’ or avoidant) or charge straight into conflicts (with fiery fight patterns like being right or blaming people), we want to see conflict for what it is: evidence that various C&P Mode protective patterns are fighting for power in a struggle for control.
 This means that conflict is essentially team creativity waiting to be unleashed.
 It occurs because people care.

 When something is really not working in the team—or the team is dealing with a major loss or shocking event—there are scores of valuable interventions we can lead to restore a team to a more creatively and palintonically harmonious state.
-All interventions should be designed with deep insight into where our team is at across the four elements: hands, head, heart, and hara.
+In collaborative leadership, all interventions should be designed with deep insight into where our team is at across the four elements: hands, head, heart, and hara.

 We can lead a “collective inquiry” into what is occurring so everyone in the group can contribute his/her perspective; and everyone in the team can also learn what is needed to learn to step-up.
 Genuine co-creative dialogues like this are brilliant for rejuvenating team spirit and for solving team issues: but we don’t want them to suck all our transformation time.
 We are leading teams and collaborations not simply for the growth and learning of all (though this is important).
 We are leading teams to deliver ambitious collaborative goals that nobody could execute on their own.